omniprime/100-days-of-code/log.md

 **Today's Progress**: I added the three required sections of the portfolio page and threw in some random placeholder images and colors.
 It looks like a clown page right now, but it is progress.

 **Thoughts:** I am taking the day off tomorrow and I think I will spend most of the day learning more HTML, CSS, and about bootstrap.
 I am so far removed that most of my time for programming is taken up by research.

+### Day 8: January 10th, 2017

+**Today's Progress**: I finished my portfolio page for the time being.
+I added the required buttons, links and placeholder spots for what I have worked on.

+**Thoughts:** I spent over 5 hours working and researching today to get the page as it looks.
+I think it still needs a lot of tweaks, but for now it will serve it's purpose and will give me a chance to move onto JavaScript.

+### Day 9: January 11th, 2017

+**Today's Progress**: Working my way through FCC's JavaScript lessions.
+So far mostly things I remember.

+**Thoughts:** I forgot how much trouble Arrays gave me.
+I think there is something I am missing when I try to think about multi-dimentional arrays.
+When they start to get bigger I sometimes have a hard time keeping track.
+Perhaps tomorrows challenges will explain it better.